 Script Setup Syntax

-Similar to Nuxt 3, Vue 3 itself was a full rewrite done in TypeScript as well.
+Similar to Nuxt 3, Vue 3 itself was also fully rewritten in TypeScript.
 This means we get first-class TypeScript support in our Vue 3 apps.
 But how do we take full advantage of Vue 3 + TypeScript?

 The short answer is: script setup syntax.
 Although it’s essentially just syntactic sugar for the Composition API, it gives us highly useful features to use when working with props and emits in TypeScript.

-Over the next several weeks, we’ll continue to release tutorials from our full course that shows how to leverage the script setup to make your Vue code much more TypeScript-friendly.
+Our course TypeScript Friendly Vue 3 shows how to leverage the script setup to make your Vue code much more TypeScript-friendly.

 Speeding things up with Vite

-By now, you’ve probably heard of Evan You’s new build tool called Vite.
-Evan calls it “the next generation of front end tooling,” and honestly we agree.
+By now, you’ve probably heard of Evan You’s popular build tool called Vite.
+Evan calls it “the next generation of front end tooling,” and we agree.

 Vite.js is a build tool that comes with a dev server and bundles your code for production.
 It’s similar to the Vue CLI in terms of how much it can speed up your development process, but it’s significantly faster (hence the name Vite — French for “quick”) and much more flexible for build processes that require a more DIY configuration.